 State Populations

-1. a) In this assignment we will study the change in population in the states from 1990 to 2000.
-Before proceeding, think about which states experienced the greatest growth from 1990 to 2000 and which states experienced the least growth.
-In your Word document, write a short paragraph listing the two states your group thinks grew the most and which two states your group thinks grew the least or declined the most.
+1. a) In this activity we will study the change in population in the states from 2010 to 2020.
+Before proceeding, think about which states experienced the greatest growth from 2010 to 2020 and which states experienced the least growth.
+In your Word document, write a short paragraph listing the two states you think grew the most and which two states your group thinks grew the least or declined the most.
 In your paragraph briefly indicate the factors you believe are driving the growth or decline.

-c) Using Excel's column sorting tools, determine the three states that had the largest increase (positive change) in population from 1990 to 2000.
-(FYI - the population figures in the table are in thousands.)
+c) Using Excel's column sorting tools, determine the three states that had the largest increase (positive change) in population from 2010 to 2020.

 PercentageChange.gif (2172 bytes)

 Percentage change is always expressed as a percentage; for example 0.342 is expressed as 34.2%.
-To express your values in percent click on the percentage button wpe6D.jpg (736 bytes) in the toolbars near the top of screen.
-You may express more decimals in your values by clicking a number of times on the "Increase Decimal" button wpe6A.jpg (746 bytes); to express fewer decimals click on the "Decrease Decimal" button wpe6B.jpg (749 bytes).
+To express your values in percent click on the percentage button Percentage button in the toolbars near the top of screen.
+You may express more decimals in your values by clicking a number of times on the "Increase Decimal" button Increase Decimals; to express fewer decimals click on the "Decrease Decimal" button Decrease Decimals.

 f) Why does the first list, created by sorting by absolute increase, differ so much from the second, sorted by percentage increase.